pcarbo/genetic-data-analysis-rcc-1/episodes/02-pca.md

 (7) Saving mean genotypes to text file.
 </pre>

-Note that this algorithm is very fast; it only takes a few minutes to compute the (reduced) SVD for this large genotype matrix.
+Note that this algorithm is *very fast*; it only takes a few minutes to compute the SVD for the 2289 x 156923 genotype data matrix.

-*Describe here the two files that were created.*
+This script creates two files in the results folder:

+1. `1kg_train_pcs.txt`, a text file storing the mapping of the samples onto the first k PCs.

+2. `1kg_train_rot.txt`, the high-dimensional "rotation" matrix which we will use to project new genotype samples onto the PCA embedding.

+Take a moment to inspect these files using `less -S`.

 ### Visualizing PCs using R

-Convert .bed file to .ped file and inspect the .ped file.
-How can we represent this as a matrix?

 Start up R: